WayfindingWizards/WayfindingApp/README.md

 	- https://github.com/WayfindingWizards/WayfindingApp.git
 	- https://github.com/WayfindingWizards/UnityModel.git

-2. open a command line at the root of the WayfindingApp folder
+2. Open a command line at the root of the WayfindingApp folder

-3. run the command `npm i` to see if npm is good and up to date:
+3. Run the command `npm i` to see if npm is good and up to date:
 	- result should be: ```found 0 vulnerabilities``` and will provide you a notice if there are updates to any npm packages.

 4. Install React Native Unity with the following command: